mParticle/docs/src/pages/developers/quickstart/validate/index.md

 #### User Activity View

 As you send user data to mParticle, we automatically build user profiles that help you segment users and personalize their experience.
-User Activity View let's you view a given user's profile and event history.
+User Activity View lets you view a given user's profile and event history.

    ![no-border](/images/uav.gif)